huntdatacenter/docs/docs/administer-science/data/tape-service/index.md

 LTO tapes are an excellent choice for storing sensitive data:

-- **On-the-fly encryption** — a strong defence against unauthorised access.
+- **On-the-fly encryption** - defence against unauthorised access.
-- **WORM (Write Once, Read Many)** — prevents data from being altered or deleted once written.
+- **WORM (Write Once, Read Many)** - prevents data from being altered or deleted once written.
-- **Offline storage** — tapes are kept in a secure location, inaccessible from the internet.
+- **Offline storage** - secure location, inaccessible from the internet.
 Even if your system and data are compromised, the data on tape stays safe.

 ## Tape service software